mostly-coherent/mostly-coherent/README.md

 Outside of work, I'm focused on steering AI to shape the next generation.
 The goal: help young people become critical thinkers with grit, life skills, and the wisdom to use AI safely—not as a shortcut that weakens judgment or self-reliance.
 I build with my kids first (music, sports, arts, literature, science).
 It's a work in progress.

-**[Nutty Baseball](https://github.com/mostly-coherent/nutty_baseball)** — I'm learning baseball alongside my son.
+**[Sandlot Wisdom](https://github.com/mostly-coherent/Sandlot-Wisdom)** — I'm learning baseball alongside my son.
 The Peanuts theme wasn't just decoration; it reframed "I don't know baseball" from embarrassing to endearing.
 *Next up: Ambient listening for backyard games—tracking scores from natural conversation.*

 **[Dad Aura](https://github.com/mostly-coherent/dad-aura)** — Real-time aura scoring from my son's Apple Watch.
 What surprised me: him controlling score "flips" created more engagement than the scoring itself.